Portland police and protestors clash in broad daylight

 The house went into foreclosure and was sold to a developer at a 2018 auction, according to the group.

+The family argued in court that the eviction moratorium in place until the New Year should apply to their case, but a judge in September found it did not apply because their struggles began before the pandemic struck.

+Police in their statement said authorities between September and November received at least 81 calls about the property — including reports of fights, shots fired, burglary, thefts, vandalism, noise violations, trespassing, threats and illegally blocking traffic, sidewalks and access to homes.

-Police before making the arrests blocked streets and sidewalks around the property to help sheriff’s deputies get the people off of the property, a police statement said.
+Police blocked streets and sidewalks around the property to help sheriff’s deputies get the people off of the property, a police statement said.

 One of the people at the property had a gun and was taken into custody and officers also found more guns on the property, the statement said.